karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 ---
-title: "Profiling a .NET6 app running in a docker container with dotnet-trace, dotnet-dump, dotnet-counters and Visual Studio"
+title: "Profiling a .NET6 app running in a linux container with dotnet-trace, dotnet-dump, dotnet-counters, dotnet-gcdump and Visual Studio"
 date: 2022-02-22T18:49:37+01:00
-description: "This post will demonstrate how you can do profiling with dotnet-trace, dotnet-dump, dotnet-counters and Visual Studio on a .NET6 application."
+description: "This post will demonstrate how you can do profiling with dotnet-trace, dotnet-dump, dotnet-counters, dotnet-gcdump and Visual Studio on a .NET6 application."
 tags: ["csharp", "dotnet", "profiling"]
 draft: true
 ---